MARCI-UTK/basic-autoencoder/README.md

 datasets.py: Contains a custom dataset for images for training and testing.

 autoencoder.py: Contains a Pipeline object for initializing the autoencoder and training function for training.
 Also setups Tensorboard for logging.

+configs.py: Allows for the ability to specify different configs for experiments

+utils.py: Function for counting parameters of model